Joyous Holidays from our home to yours!

 Put the posole in a 6-quart pot and cover with cold water by 3 inches.
 Bring to a boil, reduce the heat and simmer for 2 to 3 hours, adding water as needed, until the kernels have softened and begin to burst.
 Drain the posole and rinse well.

 Heat the oil in a 6-quart pot and sauté the onions until golden.
 Add the garlic and sauté for 1 minute.
-Add the posole, dried chiles, broth and 1/2 of the cilantro.
+Add the posole, dried chiles, pork roast cut into bite-size pieces, broth and 1/2 of the cilantro.
 Bring to a boil.
 Reduce the heat and simmer for 30 minutes.
 Add the salt and continue cooking for 30 minutes.
 Stir in the remaining cilantro.
 Taste and adjust seasonings.
 (Serves 8-10)

 - 6 cups all-purpose flour